danabban/data-blog/content/post/2022-02-20-product-recommendation/index.markdown

 Similar to support, the confidence threshold is also provided by the user.
 Only those rules whose confidence is greater than or equal to the user-provided confidence will be included by the algorithm.

-For the given confidence threshold, we can see the set of rules thrown out by the algorithm:
+For the given confidence threshold, we can view the set of rules thrown out by the algorithm:

 <table>
 <thead>